weichennone/myhomepage/index.md

 ## News

 * May, 2024: I start my internship at Amazon as Applied Scientist.
+* May, 2024: I have passed my preliminary exam, and officially become PhD candidate.
 * Sep, 2023: Our paper *Inner Product-based Neural Network Similarity* is accepted by NeurIPS.
 * July, 2023: I served as a reviewer for NeurIPS
 * Mar, 2023: I served as a reviewer for ICML